sebfisch/haskell-regexp/README.markdown

 # Background

-Since Plato wrote about philosophy in the form of [dialogues], authors have used this literary form in didactic writing to convey their ideas.
+Since Plato wrote about philosophy in the form of [dialogues], authors have used this literary form to convey their ideas.
 The 15th [International Conference on Functional Programming][ICFP] features an article on Regular Expressions written as a play, [A Play on Regular Expressions][paper], which is meant to be [elegant, instructive, and fun][Pearl].
 The play discusses an efficient, purely functional algorithm for matching regular expressions.
 By generalizing from Booleans to arbitrary [semirings], this algorithm implements various matching policies for weighted regular expressions.

 [dialogues]: http://en.wikipedia.org/wiki/Socratic_dialogue
 [ICFP]: http://www.icfpconference.org/icfp2010/